davidisaboy162-ai/ICHS./README.md

 ## AI-Powered Crop Disease Diagnosis for Farmers

 An intelligent platform designed to maximize inclusivity with dual diagnosis capabilities:
-- **Image-based diagnosis** using Convolutional Neural Networks (CNNs) for farmers with smartphone access
+- **Image-based diagnosis** using Convolutional Neural Networks (CNNs) for farmers with smartphone access.
 - **Text-based diagnosis** using Natural Language Processing (NLP) for farmers with basic devices
 - **Geo-tagging and alerts** for neighboring farmers about potential outbreak threats